 Challenge coins are designed to represent an organization or an occasion.
 These coins are usually made of various metals, including bronze, zinc, and brass.
 For the average person, they might not seem valuable at all.

 Despite being small, these coins usually have a unique design signifying the organization they represent via an engraved emblem or insignia.
-In some cases, the organization’s motto may also be engraved onto the coin’s edge.
+The organization’s motto may sometimes be engraved onto the coin’s edge.

-There are a few things to consider when purchasing or selling custom challenge coins.
+Consider a few things when purchasing or selling custom challenge coins.
 In addition to the cost, you should also consider the coin’s size, shape, and plating.

 How much someone charges for their challenge coins depends on many factors.
 On average, coins go for about $3-$5 per coin up to $100!